Labs & Facilities

 Pioneering sophisticated imaging techniques

-Dr. Zhaoyang Fan’s Laboratory conducts research on the development and clinical translation of novel magnetic resonance (MR) imaging techniques.
-Together our efforts are focused on broad clinical applications, such as diagnosis and characterization of cardio- and neuro-vascular diseases, image-guided radiation therapy, quantitative body imaging, and machine learning.
-Our mission is to develop and innovative, accurate and reliable MR imaging solutions to achieve precise disease management.
+Dr. Zhaoyang Fan’s Laboratory conducts research on the development and clinical translation of novel magnetic resonance imaging techniques.
+Our efforts are focused on broad clinical applications, including diagnosis and characterization of cardio- and neuro-vascular diseases, image-guided radiation therapy, quantitative body imaging, and machine learning.
+Our mission is to develop innovative, accurate, and reliable MR imaging solutions to achieve precise disease management.

 For additional information about their activities, explore their website directly here:

-The USC radiomics group focuses on exploring methods of extracting quantifiable features from radiologic images.
+The USC Radiomics group focuses on exploring methods of extracting quantifiable features from radiologic images.
 Medical images are not just pictures but are in fact data.
-Therefore extracting and mining quantitative information using high throughput analysis can add supplemental information to the traditionally used visual qualification.
+Extracting and mining quantitative information through high-throughput analysis adds supplemental information to traditional visual interpretation.

-The mission of the USC Molecular Imaging Center to promote the use of imaging to:
+The mission of the USC Molecular Imaging Center is to promote the use of imaging to:

-• facilitate further advances in the understanding of the molecular basis of this disease
+• Facilitate further advances in the understanding of the molecular basis of disease

-• train future investigators that will have the requisite multidisciplinary skills to effectively lead the expansion of molecular medical techniques.
+• Train future investigators who will have the requisite multidisciplinary skills to effectively lead the expansion of molecular medical techniques

 There is an ever-increasing demand for new and more sophisticated imaging probes for experimental research and clinical application, especially with the escalation of molecular medicine approaches to therapy design.
 Our vision is for the USC MIC to have a comprehensive imaging program focused on the development of new radiotracers and non-radioactive biological probes for use in interdisciplinary biomedical research and imaging.